White Balance, Part I

 The most common reason is that the colors of a scene captured by your camera are dependent on the light that fell on the scene.

 This is obvious with something like stage lighting.
 Shine a red spotlight on a person and she is going to be tinted red.
 It's more subtle ‒ but every bit as true ‒ for the regular indoor and outdoor lighting you have all around you, including the sun!
 The perceived color of an object changes depending on whether it's lit by, say, sunlight, an incandescent bulb, or a fluorescent light.
 There are relatively few light sources that output pure white light in the world.
-If you're observant, you can consciously see it, but you often don't because your brain does a phenomenal job tuning out the color cast from light.
-This gives you the ability to look at a cerulean blue object under all kinds of different lighting and recognize that the object's actual color is cerulean blue, like a gentle breeze.
+If you're observant, you can consciously see it, but you often don't because your brain does a phenomenal job tuning out the color cast from light through a phenomenon called the memory color effect.
+The memory color effect gives us the ability to look at a cerulean blue object under all kinds of different lighting and recognize that the object's actual color is cerulean blue, like a gentle breeze.

 But the color cast is still there and your brain isn't necessarily as good at tuning it out when it's rendered in a photograph.
 Ever noticed that photographs taken indoors without flash can be tinted yellow, orange, or green?
 That's the color cast from the available light in the room and it was there when the photo was taken.
-Looking at a photo is not as immersive an experience as looking at reality, so your brain may or may not turn on its color calibration feature.
+Looking at a photo is not as immersive an experience as looking at reality, so your brain usually doesn't turn on its color calibration feature.

 The infamous dress meme (the photo at the top of this post) plays off of this phenomenon.
 Whether you see the dress in the middle as white and gold, or blue and black, is dependent on what your brain decides the lighting was.
 If your brain interprets it as being under amber-tinted incandescent light, you see a blue and black dress (like the dress on the right-hand side).
 If your brain interprets it as being under more blueish sunlight, you see a white and gold dress (as per the left dress).
 Your brain's interpretation is subconscious by the way.
 It doesn't make you consciously aware of its lighting interpretation; you just see what you see.
 (For the record, the actual color of the dress was blue and black.
 By default, I saw it as white and gold.
 After some practice, I found that I could stare at it and think about the white as being blue, and that would change my perception of the dress colors to blue and black, essentially activating my brain's color calibration.)